 Medicaid Fraud Actions

-If charges of Medicaid fraud have been filed against you, our Medicaid fraud attorneys will work with you to prepare your defense and protect your interests.
+If charges of Medicaid fraud have been filed against you, our Medicaid fraud attorneys and Medicaid claims compliance professionals will work with you to prepare your defense and protect your interests.
 Depending on the facts of the case, we may aim to have the case dismissed, or if the evidence is against you, work to achieve a favorable settlement and limit the impact on your career.

 Overutilization of certain medical procedures or services